 Restaurants in Madrid

-As in most Spanish cities, tapas restaurants can be found all over Madrid and some of the most popular and diverse eateries can be found in the area around Plaza Mayor and Sol.
+As in most Spanish cities, tapas restaurants can be found all over Madrid and some of the most popular eateries can be found in the area around Plaza Mayor and Sol.
 Visitors should bear in mind that lunch and dinner start much later than in many other countries.
 Fridays and Saturdays are the busiest evenings for eating out and it is advisable to make a booking in advance to be sure of securing a table.

 Immortalised by Hemingway's The Sun Also Rises, when Jake invites Brett to Botin for the Segovian speciality, the Restaurante Botin has been catering to guests since 1725.
 Botin is a family-run restaurant that has spanned three generations, offering friendly customer service.
-Much of the décor pertains to the original restaurant, from the charcoal hearth to hanging copper pots and an 18th century tile oven.
+Much of the décor pertains to the original restaurant, from the charcoal hearth to hanging copper pots and an 18th-century tile oven.
 The mixed fish casserole and the grilled filet mignon 'Botin' are excellent, a dessert favourite is strawberries with whipped cream.
 Open daily for lunch and dinner, reservations recommended.

 Address: Calle de Cuchilleros 17